staffim/StaffimRollbarBundle/README.md

     $ composer require staffim/rollbar-bundle:*

-Add the StaffimSplunkBundle to your application's kernel:
+Add the StaffimRollbarBundle to your application's kernel:

 ```php
     public function registerBundles()